kimiko-dev/Spotify-Interface-Data-Pipeline/Diary of Making.md

 <ins>__Overview__</ins> :

 I will be generating a __JSON__ file containing random user data, this will be utilised in the source payload.
-I will performing unit and functional testing on the scripts, as well as profiling and analysing the profiles to understand how to improve the speed of execution.
+I will performing unit and integration testing on the scripts, as well as profiling and analysing the profiles to understand how to improve the speed of execution.

 ### 2.1 Generating Random Data
 ------------------------------